SUPERMAN Returns to the Movies (1978-1987)

 Helen Slater ('Supergirl' in the 1984 cult classic 'Superman' spin-off)

-Portrayed by young Helen Slater (1963- ), the story of the Kryptonian girl's adventures on Earth, searching for a missing Power Crystal that fueled her (Inner Space?
-Outer Space?) floating city, offered major stars (including Faye Dunaway as an even campier villain than in "Mommy Dearest", Peter O'Toole, and Mia Farrow), a cameo by Marc McClure as Jimmy Olsen, and a chaste romance with hunky Hart Bochner.
-Sadly, Christopher Reeve, as Superman, did not appear (having announced he was 'finished' in the role), with his absence explained by saying he was off on a mission to a "distant galaxy", although it was doubtful even HE could have saved this convoluted mish-mash!
+The story of the Kryptonian girl's adventures while on Earth, searching for a missing Power Crystal that fueled her interdimensional home, Argo City, climaxing in an escape from the Phantom Zone, and Battle Royale with an evil witch, featured major stars (including Faye Dunaway as an even campier villain than in "Mommy Dearest", Peter O'Toole, and Mia Farrow), as well as a cameo by Marc McClure as Jimmy Olsen, and a chaste romance with hunky Hart Bochner.
+Sadly, Christopher Reeve, having announced he was 'finished' in the role, did not appear as Superman; his absence was explained by saying he was off on a mission to a "distant galaxy" (although it was doubtful even HE could have saved this convoluted mish-mash!)

 Salkind would soon turn his attention to television...